BradleyC/QuestNFT/README.md

 # Quest NFT
 Smart contract framework for quest-based games.
 Players get NFT accounts that they can use to complete quests and earn XP.

-### Quest NFTs
+### NFTs

 The QuestNFT.sol contract allows players to mint QuestNFTs.
-Each NFT acts like a player's save file and keeps track of its XP completed quests.
+Each NFT acts like a player's save file and keeps track of its XP and completed quests.

 Each QuestNFT is rendered as on-chain SVG displaying its XP and number of quests completed.